 Because the sales team had so little incentive to keep up with the data entry requirements, the quality of the data in the system became less and less reliable over the following year.

-Smart Data can Help you Build Meaningful and Profitable Customer Relationships – By Forbes And once again data integration is the key to treat customers to relevant and non-redundant interactions.
+And once again data integration is the key to treat customers to relevant and non-redundant interactions.
 In order to stay ahead in the game, you need an ongoing understanding of customer needs, and that includes product interest, payment, financial preferences, and other relevant information.
 And the lesser you ask off them directly, the better you are in the game.
+Read more

-Intelligent & Integrated — The Future of CRM – By SelectHub No roundup would be complete without a version of one of these!
+No roundup would be complete without a version of one of these!
 While this one clearly qualifies for TL;DR it does give you the bang for your time spent by presenting you a close lens view.
 The core of the article is the following — The dynamics of customer relationships are changing fast, with experiences winning out over transactions and satisfaction usurping experience.
 CRM systems need to change if they are going to meet customer-centric goals.
 They need to have greater precision, focus on customer needs, quantify customer behavior and predict that behavior.
 Additionally, today’s CRM systems should suggest or recommend potential tactics and strategies to marketing and sales teams that deliver results — tall orders, but CRM ecosystem does seem ready for the challenge.
+Read more

 By offering greater contextual insight, customer intelligence provides predictive accuracy of when and where to sell in order to deliver measurable results.